towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   lines would display as expected, but each white or black stripe would be two pixels wide on the display instead of one pixel wide.

-  1 = Subsample: Your framebuffer will appear at the same resolution as your display device.
+  \1 = Subsample: Your framebuffer will appear at the same resolution as your display device.
 Aspect ratio of drawn stimuli/text etc. will be correct and as expected.
-However, every 2nd column of pixels in your stimulus \(ie., all odd-numbered x-coordinates 1,3,5,7,...\) will be completely ignored, only even columns are used\!
+However, every 2nd column of pixels in your stimulus (ie., all odd-numbered x-coordinates 1,3,5,7,...) will be completely ignored, only even columns are used!

   Example: A fine vertical grid with alternating vertical white and black lines would display as a purely white image, as only the white pixels in the even columns would be used, whereas the black pixels in the odd columns would be ignored.

-  2 = Average: Your framebuffer will appear at the same resolution as your display device.
+  \2 = Average: Your framebuffer will appear at the same resolution as your display device.
 Aspect ratio of drawn stimuli/text etc. will be correct and as expected.
 However, each pair of adjacent even/odd pixel columns will be averaged before output.
 Stimulus pixels 0 and 1 will